vbaconnet-ledger/developer-portal/_docs/platform-app/howto/sell.md

 }
 ```

-### Fields explanations:
+### Fields explanations

 - `trader_email`: An email address used to identify of the user on the third party service provider.
-Should be known by the user since it **will be displayed on the device for validation purposes.**.
+Should be known by the user since it will be displayed on the device for validation purposes.
-- `in_currency`: The currency ticker that the client wants to sell (example: `BTC`). **Will be displayed on the device for validation purposes.**
+- `in_currency`: The currency ticker that the client wants to sell (example: `BTC`).
+Will be displayed on the device for validation purposes.
-- `in_amount`: The amount of `in_currency` that the client wants to sell, in the lowest unit of the coin, encoded into a 16 bytes array in big-endian format. **Will be displayed on the device for validation purposes.**
+- `in_amount`: The amount of `in_currency` that the client wants to sell, in the lowest unit of the coin, encoded into a 16 bytes array in big-endian format.
+Will be displayed on the device for validation purposes.
 - `in_address`: The blockchain address to which you expect to received the user cryptoassets.
-- `out_currency`: The fiat currency ticker that the client wants to sell his assets against (example: `USD`). **Will be displayed on the device for validation purposes.**
+- `out_currency`: The fiat currency ticker that the client wants to sell his assets against (example: `USD`).
+Will be displayed on the device for validation purposes.
-- `out_amount`: The amount of `out_currency` that the client is expected to receive, as a `UDecimal` protobuf message (cf. definition above). **Will be displayed on the device for validation purposes.**
+- `out_amount`: The amount of `out_currency` that the client is expected to receive, as a `UDecimal` protobuf message (cf. definition above).
+Will be displayed on the device for validation purposes.
 - `device_transaction_id`: The transaction nonce generated on the device and returned by the `startExchange` function, encoded in Base64 following [RFC_4648](https://en.wikipedia.org/wiki/Base64#RFC_4648).